Talk presented to the members of the Riverview Dharma Centre on Saturday, August 27, 2016.

 Views on Arhants

 The Buddha also prescribed different spiritual strategies for different people, based on their personal predilections and stages of development, including intentional rebirth, deva rebirth, and rebirth in the Brahma worlds, which are clearly not the highest goal according to the Buddha.
 There is even an arhant rebirth (in the Pure Abodes).
-The metta or loving kindness meditation, which is often mentioned throughout the Pali Canon, by itself does not lead to arhantship.
+The metta or loving kindness meditation, which is often mentioned throughout the Pali Canon, by itself does not seem to lead to arhantship.
 As we have shown in this paper, the Theravadin claim to be identical with presectarian or original Buddhism is historically false.
-On the other hand, the doctrine, associated with Mahadeva, that arhants are imperfect and fallible explains certain difficulties with the arhant concept in the Pali Canon, including the fact that it is a non-Buddhist concept generally (but not universally) associated with an intermediate samana stage (e.g. by the Jains) and the Buddha’s statement and the evidence of the Pali Canon that it could be achieved relatively easily, in as short a time as one to seven days depending on the text, which seems an awfully short time to achieve the complete transcendent self-perfection that the Buddha took eons to develop, even with the aid of the Buddhavacana!
+On the other hand, the doctrine, associated with Mahadeva, that arhants are imperfect and fallible explains certain difficulties with the arhant concept in the Pali Canon, including the fact that it is a non-Buddhist concept generally (but not universally) associated with an intermediate samana stage (e.g. by the Jains) and the Buddha’s statement and the evidence of the Pali Canon that it could be achieved relatively easily, in as short a time as one week, which seems an awfully short time to achieve the complete transcendent self-perfection that the Buddha took eons to attain, even with the aid of the Buddhavacana!

 The Forty-eight Doctrines of the Mahasamghikas